Spend a Summer Studying in Leiden

 Webster Leiden sits on a picturesque canal in the historic city center, where a multitude of shops, bakeries, historic sites and museums can be found.
 Leiden’s numerous cozy cafes are great places to catch up on some assigned reading or simply enjoy a leisurely lunch.
 After dark, Leiden’s taverns, theaters and music venues spring to life.

-Study Art History, Biology, Business or Psychology in Summer 2025 at Webster
+Study Biotechnology, Business or International Relations in Summer 2026 at Webster

 Delve into the Dutch economy through studying some of its most important export products, learn about issues surrounding substance abuse and addiction from a psychological perspective, experience Dutch art through a historical lens or research innovations in gene therapies in the Netherlands.
 Each session will focus on a specific theme and offer a one-credit experiential learning-focused course to enhance the theme.

-• Summer Session 1 offers course themes in Beer, Bulbs and Cheese and Biotechnology in Leiden.
+• Summer Session 1 offers course themes in Sustainable Entrepreneurship and Biotechnology in Leiden.

 Webster students on bikes in front of windmill